wavefrontHQ/docs/pages/doc/integrations_gcp_overview.md

 </table>

-## Assign Wavefront Predefined Roles
+## Assign Predefined Roles

-You can assign Wavefront the following predefined roles, depending on which aspect of GCP you want to monitor:
+You can assign the following predefined roles, depending on which aspect of GCP you want to monitor:
 <table style="width: 100%;">
 <colgroup>
 <col width="40%" />